-Over time, if the flame sensor is not cleaned properly, oxidation or carbon buildup can interfere with the flame sensor’s ability to work properly, which can end up causing the heating system to malfunction.
+Over time, if the flame sensor is not cleaned properly, oxidation or carbon buildup can interfere with the flame sensor’s ability to function properly, which can end up causing the heating system to malfunction.

-If you aren’t confident your heating equipment is going to make it through these last few weeks of winter, give Chief/Bauer Service Experts Heating & Air Conditioning a call and we’ll come out and provide you with a full furnace maintenance or a no-charge in-home estimate on a new heating system.
+If you aren’t sure your heating equipment is going to make it through these last few weeks of winter, give Chief/Bauer Service Experts a call and we’ll come out and provide you with a full furnace maintenance or a free in-home estimate on a new heating system.